caBattista/Bookscanner/README.md

 # Bockscanner

-Walk thougha second hand bookstore and instntly create a database.
+Walk though a second hand bookstore and instntly create a database.
 Analyze video with oppen cv for detecting the book and then something like llamam3.2-vison to OCR the text.